 Fast forward many years and several things have changed.
 First, DIBELS now gives benchmarks for accuracy rates for each grade level, and those have been adjusted over the years.
 Automaticity rates have also changed over the years with words read correctly expectations increasing quite a bit from the early years of Oral Reading Fluency (or ORF) assessments.

-I’ve updated the rubrics a few times over the years.
+I’ve updated the reading fluency rubrics a few times over the years.
 Most recently, the updates reflect the 2017 Hasbrouck & Tindal Oral Reading Fluency Norms.
 Several years back I updated the accuracy scores to reflect DIBELS expectations.
 Since that time, they have since changed.
 Other than a few tweaks in 2nd and 3rd grades, I left the rubrics as-is.
 DIBELS includes 95% accuracy as proficient, and it should be.
 But they don’t have variation for students working above average.
 My rubrics include expectations of 96%, 97%, and 98% accuracy with older students.

-My basal includes a set of assessments for cold reads, so I use those along with the rubric to score my students, because the grading piece is still missing from the basal.
 With one strand of the Common Core standards tied to fluency (RF.4) for each grade level, it’s important to me to have a tool that accurately depicts students’ fluency so that I can report the information accurately to parents.

 Click here to head to TpT to download the oral reading fluency rubrics for use for your students or your school for free.